Filing Your Income Taxes

 You must itemize to claim a deduction for mortgage interest and points.
 This means tallying up all your itemized expenses for the tax year on Schedule A of your Form 1040 and submitting it with your tax return.
 You can't claim the standard deduction, too, if you itemize.
 You must itemize or use the standard deduction.
 You can't do both, so make sure the total of all your itemized deductions works out to more than the standard deduction you'd be entitled to for your filing status.

 Deducting Mortgage Points in Full

-There are two options for deducting mortgage points.
+You have two options for deducting mortgage points.
 The first is to deduct the full amount in the year in which you paid them.
 The other is to deduct them over the life of the loan.
-In order to claim the full amount, you’ll need to meet all of these requirements:

 - The loan is used either to buy or build your primary home.